 There are stages of competence with human learning, you probably know about that.
 You know how to drive, you are nervous, you are thinking about everything you are doing, you are thinking where you put your feet, where your hands are, you are checking the mirror too often, you are staring at the front of the car instead of the horizon.
 You have to constantly remember to check your speed, you can’t have a conversation, you can’t be shaving or eating your McDonald’s while you drive when you first learn.

-That is the stage 1 where you have to learn very mechanically what you have to do, and you have no idea what the ultimate skill set will be.
+That is stage 1 where you have to learn very mechanically what you have to do, and you have no idea what the ultimate skillset will be.
 You have no idea what it is like to be an expert driver.
 You think you are getting there, but you have no idea how much responsibility there is and what are the dynamics, the physics of driving, the laws and everything else.

 So, that is stage 1.
 Stage 2 is when you realize, “Oh my God, I don’t know anything”.
-So, you do a lot of homework, a lot of practicing, you are collecting information.
+So, you do a lot of homework, a lot of practising, you are collecting information.
 Then, stage 3 is when you figure out what needs to happen and you have to use your conscious mind to repeatedly perform this task.
-It’s not as difficult or as overbearing as having to remember to click the mouse, but you have to be very focused and use you conscious mind, which is a slow thinking process in mind, a logical mind.
+It’s not as difficult or as overbearing as having to remember to click the mouse, but you have to be very focused and use your conscious mind, which is a slow thinking process in mind, a logical mind.
 [More on modes of thinking in Daniel Kahneman’s Thinking, Fast and Slow.]

 There is a voice interview on this particular topic in ChatWithTraders

 But, I bet that if you drive, you don’t sit there and think, “Is my seat in the exact right angle?
 Is my mirror?
 Am I driving exactly the right speed?”
 No. You drive, you look around, you are not even thinking about how often you are checking the mirror, how soon you should turn the wheel, or if you are going too fast, etc. You are not even thinking about these things.
 They are just happening.
 While they are happening, you are eating a sandwich, shaving, or messing with your radio, or whatever.
 It’s completely subconscious.
-That is stage 4.
+It is stage 4.

 As a trader, the skill set becomes that way.
 Some of the greatest traders I’ve been around could not tell me what they were doing.
-These guys were making and losing almost a $100,000 a day.
+These guys were making and losing almost $100,000 a day.
 Tens of thousands of dollars per trade being bet.
 Huge bomb traders, 300-400 lot bonds.
 [A round lot typically represents $100,000 (of face value) worth of bonds.]
 And they could not tell me what they were doing.
 Their answer is, “Look at it, it is not gonna go up, it’s obvious, so that is why I’m short”.